toverainc/willow/README.md

 - "(Your wake word) Turn on bedroom lights"
 - "(Your wake word) Turn off kitchen lights"

-The available commands and specific names, etc will depend on your Home Assistant configuration.
+The available commands and specific names, etc will depend on your Home Assistant or openHAB configuration.

 You can also provide free-form speech to get an idea of the accuracy and speed provided by our inference server implementation.
-The commands will fail unless you've defined them in Home Assistant but the display will show the speech recognition results to get your imagination going.
+The commands will fail unless you've defined them in Home Assistant or openHAB but the display will show the speech recognition results to get your imagination going.

 You can now repeat the erase and flash process for as many devices as you want!